emipa606/ImmunitiesReset/README.md

 # Mod notes

-This will be compatible with **any** mod that is &quot;removed&quot; that subsequently used hediffs that offered the potential for immunity.
+This will be compatible with **any** mod that is "removed" that subsequently used hediffs that offered the potential for immunity.

 # Credits